Formation and early success

-Two days later Queens were formally mentioned in the House of Commons as local MP Russell Brown tabled an Early Day Motion (EDM 1145):-
+Two days later Queens were formally mentioned in the House of Commons when the local MP for Dumfries and Galloway tabled an Early Day Motion (EDM 1145):-

 "That this House congratulates Queen of the South Football Club on a magnificent victory that sees them through to the semi-final of the Scottish Cup for the first time in 58 years; congratulates the entire squad, manager, coaching staff, directors and back-room staff and all the loyal supporters; and wishes them every success at Hampden Park on 12th April."

 ("We can be heroes" - the Scottish Cup semi final starting line up.
 The same eleven started in the final the following month.

 Thomson, O`Connor, Aitken, Tosh, McCann, McDonald